angelcamposm/kustomize-iac-skeleton/README.md

 Specifies the most common resources for the project.

-As a good practice, the `base` layer can't contain patches.
+As a good practice, the `base` layer can't contains any patches.

 ### components

+The `components` directory contains any [Kustomize component](https://kubectl.docs.kubernetes.io/guides/config_management/components/) that is agnostic from any environment and adds capabilities for an specific environment.

+Any component created inside this directory, can be referenced using `components` node in the Kustomization file in any overlay.

 ### config